Ersanio/snes-assembly-book/docs/processor/stackpointer.md

 LDA #$42                            └─Stack pointer points to this value PHA
          ;Stack: ..
 55 55 55 55 55 42 ..
-LDA #$AA                         └─Stack pointer points to this value PHA
+LDA #$AA                         └─Stack pointer now points to this value PHA
          ;Stack: ..
 55 55 55 55 AA 42 ..
-                              └─Stack pointer points to this value
+                              └─Stack pointer now points to this value
 ```

 Here is an example of a 16-bit push: